Reducing Biases in Record Matching Through Scores Calibration: Experiments

 \subsubsection{Record Matching Methods}

-We selected five high-performing deep learning record-matching methods with diverse architectures to demonstrate our calibration method's versatility. \dmatcher combines tokenized inputs, pre-trained embeddings, and metadata, achieving strong performance on structured data~\cite{mudgal2018deep}. \hiergat employs a Hierarchical Graph Attention Transformer for contextual embeddings~\cite{yao2022entity}. \ditto enhances pre-trained language models with text summarization, data augmentation, and domain expertise~\cite{li2020deep}. \EMT uses transformers to model relationships across attributes~\cite{brunner2020entity}. \hmatcher builds on \dmatcher with cross-attribute token alignment and attribute-aware attention~\cite{fu2021hierarchical}. \EMT is based on pre-trained transformers and language models ~\cite{brunner2020entity}.
+We selected five high-performing deep learning record-matching methods with diverse architectures to demonstrate our calibration method's versatility. \dmatcher combines tokenized inputs, pre-trained embeddings, and metadata, achieving strong performance on structured data~\cite{mudgal2018deep}. \hiergat employs a Hierarchical Graph Attention Transformer for contextual embeddings~\cite{yao2022entity}. \ditto enhances pre-trained language models with text summarization, data augmentation, and domain expertise~\cite{li2020deep}. \EMT uses transformers to model relationships across attributes~\cite{brunner2020entity}. \hmatcher builds on \dmatcher with cross-attribute token alignment and attribute-aware attention~\cite{fu2021hierarchical}.
 Each model is trained for 100 epochs, with early stopping if the F1 score fails to improve for 15 epochs.
-The data is split 75\% for training and 25\% for validation.
+The data are split 75\% for training and 25\% for validation.
 After training, the model generates scores for the test set, which feed into our calibration algorithms.